JeSuisUnCaillou/visual-qrcode/README.md

 The minimum [size of RQRCodeCore](https://github.com/whomwah/rqrcode_core/tree/master?tab=readme-ov-file#options) used is 6 by default, to get enough space for the image to be visible inside the Visual QRCode.

-But you can force it to a lower value if you want.
+But you can force it to a lower value if you want, with the `qr_size` option.

 ## Development